FabulatorK/silksong-patchwork/README.md

 ### Sprites

 * `DumpSprites`: Enables sprite dumping, which saves sprites for any loaded scene into the "Patchwork/Dumps" folder.
 These files can be used to make new texture packs.
 DO NOT enable this during normal gameplay, as it slows down loading the game by a lot.
 If this is enabled, the mod will also let you dump textures from all scenes in the game by pressing the button configured under "Keybinds/FullDumpKey" (Default: F6)
-* `LoadSprites`: On by default, lets you disable custom textures if you would like that for whatever reason.

 ### Audio
 * `LogAudioDuration`: How long the name of a sound is shown in the log after being played, in seconds.
 (Default: 5)